joelbarton-io/launch_school/RB109/day_4.md

 end
 ```
 #### answer:
 `answer`s value is Boolean `true`.
-The structure to the right of `any?` is a block argument supplied to the `any?` method invocation.
+The structure to the right of `any?` is a block  supplied to the `any?` method invocation as an argument.
+In this example, based on how `any?` is implemented, as soon as the block returns `true`, `any?` ceases to iterate.

-The outputs are: 'value: ant' and 'value: bear'.
-The last value, String `cat` is not output because `any?` terminates iteration as soon as a `true` or truthy return value is given by the block execution.
-Since the second value's in the calling object has a length >= to integer 4, this is the last key value pair iterated over, so this explains why only two strings are output.
+The outputs are: `'value: ant'` and `'value: bear'`.
+The last value, String `cat` is not output because `any?` terminates iteration as soon as `true` is given by the block execution.
+Since the second value in the calling object has a length >= integer `4`, this is the last key-value pair passed to the block, so this explains why only two strings are output.

 #### Ethan's Problem